sftcd/openssl/esnistuff/README.md

 Most recent first...

+DON'T TRY ECH YET!!!
+The very much work-in-progress code is sooooo awful still...

-- 20210214: Started testing against CF deployment.
-Various fixes being fixed...
-Next one up will be to do the AAD called for by draft-09 (which is a PITA;-)
+- 20210217: Moar testing against CF deployment.
+Various fixes being fixed... config_id and AAD for -09 sorta done but not succeeding so far.
+Next step is to build NSS and compare.

 - 20210212: Added basic GREASE'ing to client and server.